scala/scala3/docs/docs/reference/changed-features/main-functions.md

    for other <- others do bldr.append(" and ").append(other)
    bldr.toString
 ```

 This would generate a main program `happyBirthday` that could be called like this

 ```
 > scala happyBirthday 23 Lisa Peter
 Happy 23rd Birthday, Lisa and Peter!
 ```

-A `@main` annotated method can be written either at the top-level or in a statically accessible object.
+A `@main`{.scala} annotated method can be written either at the top-level or in a statically accessible object.
 The name of the program is in each case the name of the method, without any object prefixes.
-The `@main` method can have an arbitrary number of parameters.
+The `@main`{.scala} method can have an arbitrary number of parameters.
 For each parameter type there must be an instance of the `scala.util.FromString` type class
 that is used to convert an argument string to the required parameter type.
 The parameter list of a main method can end in a repeated parameter that then
 takes all remaining arguments given on the command line.

-The program implemented from a `@main` method checks that there are enough arguments on
+The program implemented from a `@main`{.scala} method checks that there are enough arguments on
 the command line to fill in all parameters, and that argument strings are convertible to
 the required types.
 If a check fails, the program is terminated with an error message.